amalgam8/amalgam8/README.md

 # Amalgam8 Examples

 Sample microservice-based applications and local sandbox environment for Amalgam8.

 An overview of Amalgam8 can be found at www.amalgam8.io.

+**Note:** This is an unstable branch.
+If you are experimenting with Amalgam8 for the first time, please use the stable branch (`git checkout -b 0.1.0 origin/0.1.0`) and use this [README](https://github.com/amalgam8/examples/blob/0.1.0/README.md) from the stable branch.

 ## Overview <a id="overview"></a>